8ctopus/php-sandbox/README.md

 ## features

-- php 8.2.0 RC2, 8.1, 8.0 or 7.4
+- php 8.2, 8.1, 8.0 or 7.4 along with the most commonly used extensions
+- MariaDB
-- Just works with any domain name and https is configured out of the box
+- Just works with any domain name
+- https is configured out of the box
+- Apache and php configuration files are exposed on the host for easy edit
-- All changes to config files are automatically applied (hot reload)
+- All changes to configuration files are automatically applied (hot reload)
-- Xdebug is configured for php step by step debugging in VSCode
+- Xdebug is configured for step by step debugging and profiling in Visual Studio Code
-- Profile php code with SPX
+- Profile php code with SPX or Xdebug
 - Javascript step by step debugging in VSCode

-_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

 ## setup